-- Advanced E-commerce Audit to identify any problem areas on product pages or during the checkout process
+- Advanced E-commerce Audit to identify any problem areas on product pages/checkout process

 - Traffic Analysis to determine how users get to the website